nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 These features include the ability to:
 1. Add new students
-1. Edit and existing student
+1. Edit an existing student
 1. View a student's details
 1. Delete a student
 1. List all students
 1. Find students by name
 1. Add class participation marks
-1. Removing class participation marks
+1. Remove class participation marks
-1. Delete all students

 ### Adding a student: `addstu`